adq8z9/le_accounting_nip/fan02.md

 ## Accounting ledger / journal

-Represents ledger structure for which the accounting is to be done.
+Represents ledger / journal for which the accounting is to be done.
 And specifies meta-data of this ledger structure.

-Ledger events can be issued preconfigured by someone and then used / referenced by the accounting entity, or the accounting entity makes its own ledger structure events.
 When updated backwards compatibility has to be ensured by the issuer.

-## Format of accounting ledger event
+## Format of accounting ledger / journal event

 ~~~
 {